mgonto/factory_pal/README.md

-#FactoryPal
+# FactoryPal

 FactoryPal is a scala framework that lets you create objects as test data.
 All you have to do is define the templates for each of the classes that you want FactoryPal to create objects from.
 After that, FactoryPal takes care of the rest.

-Have you ever heard of factory_girl a super cool Ruby framework?
+Have you ever heard of [factory_girl](https://github.com/thoughtbot/factory_girl), a super cool Ruby framework?
 Well, FactoryPal is pretty similar in its use.
 The difference is that FactoryPal is 100% type safe, which all of us Scala people love.

-##How do we use this?
+## How do we use this?

 FactoryPal is a singleton object where you can register all of the templates.
 For example, you can define a template as follows: